-This bit overrides the individual CLKoutX_EN bits (See 2.3.5).
+This bit overrides the individual CLKoutX_EN bits.
 When this bit is set to 0, all clock outputs are disabled, regardless of the state of any of the other bits or pins.
-See 1.8 for more information on CLKout states.

-EN_CLKou t_Global bit Clock Outputs
+EN_CLKout_Global bit Clock Outputs

 0 All Off

 1 Normal Operation (default)